2024 Compliance Notices

 Health Contingent Reasonable Alternative Standard (RAS) Notice Tobacco User Surcharge

 Stop smoking today!
-We can help!
-If you are a smoker, we offer a smoking cessation program.
-We will work with you and your doctor to help you stop smoking.
+If you are a smoker, our wellness partner, Allura Health offers a smoking cessation program.
+They will work with you and your doctor to help you stop smoking.
 If you complete the program, you can avoid this surcharge.
-Please contact us at 877.931.8005 to get started.
+Please contact Allura at 877.931.8005 to get started.